Things to do in Devon in August 2026

 Find out more about this year’s West End Carnival.

-Get ready for llfracombe Carnival with a vibrant parade through this seaside town from 6pm.
+Get ready for llfracombe Carnival with a vibrant parade through this seaside town.

 Expect floats and walking tableaux parading from Hillsborough car park along Hillsborough Road, Portland Street, High Street, Church Street along the Seafront, down St James Place to Broad Street.